samzhang111/samzhang111.github.io/_posts/2018-12-19-hypocycloids.md

 <div id="copernicusradius" class="jxgbox" style="width:600px; height:600px; margin-left:auto; margin-right:auto;"> </div>

-This shape (when $\text{Radius} = 0.25$) is called an astroid.
-Try setting $\text{Radius}=0.33$ in the slider to see what happens when it is a third as well, though the rounding error becomes quite visible.
+This shape (when $\text{Radius} = 0.25$) is called an [astroid](https://en.wikipedia.org/wiki/Astroid).
+Try setting $\text{Radius}=0.33$ in the slider to see what happens when the radius of the inner circle is a third of the larger circle as well, although the rounding error becomes quite visible.

 In general, shapes traced by small circles rolling inside of larger ones are called [hypocycloids](https://en.wikipedia.org/wiki/Hypocycloid).
 For a nice exposition of this, as well as some related phenomena (some quite a bit deeper), see [this post on John Baez's blog](http://www.math.ucr.edu/home/baez/rolling/rolling_3.html).
 I came across this in the book [Lines and Curves](https://www.springer.com/la/book/9780817641610).
+An earlier blog post on a similar theme is [Cats on ladders]({% post_url 2018-12-18-cats-on-ladders %}).

 I used the library [JSXGraph](https://jsxgraph.org/).
 For my source code, see [here](https://github.com/samzhang111/linesandcurves).